What Is a Risk Control in Aviation SMS Programs

-Risk controls are an organizational wide effort in that it takes the entire organization to properly use them.
+Risk controls are an organizational-wide effort in that it takes the entire organization to properly use them.
 They should also be monitored for effectiveness.
 Monitoring risk controls requires that your aviation SMS has the tools necessary to review and evaluate relevant risk controls as safety events affect operations.

-Whenever the aviation SMS lacks the ability to measure and monitor the effectiveness of risk controls, there will be slim chance that the SMS will be able to demonstrate prolonged continuous improvement.
+Whenever the aviation SMS lacks the ability to measure and monitor the effectiveness of risk controls, there will be a slim chance that the SMS will be able to demonstrate prolonged continuous improvement.
 If you cannot measure it, you will not be able to make fact-based decisions to alter operations to reduce risk to as low as reasonably practical (ALARP).